Puneeth159/Webapps_Module1/README.md

 A short description about Texas state in USA

 ## Texas
 Texas is one of the states in USA.
 It is the second largest state in United states of America.
 Capital of Texas state is Austin.San Antonio is the second most populous city in Texas.
-Dallas is the largest city in Texas
+Dallas is the largest city in Texas state.

 ### Cities of Texas
 1. Houston